jomarimendoza/SR_deep_learning/README.md

 # Super Resolution using Deep and Shallow Networks
 Based on End-to-End Image Super-Resolution via Deep and Shallow Convolutional Networks [1]

 The concept of using deep and shallow networks is extracting high-frequency features and low-frequency features which are useful for reconstruction.
-This project improved the previously implemented network with modifications on feature extraction and reconstruction layers.
-The network is only trained and tested on 4x scaling
+This project revised the previously implemented network with modifications on feature extraction and reconstruction layers.
+The network is only trained and tested on 4x scaling scenarios

 ## Requirements
 - python 3.6